 Both growth and value investing are active investing strategies.
 They involve time, research, and a fair amount of knowledge.
 If that sounds like too much for you right now, you have a much less time-consuming option: index investing.

 Index investing involves buying shares in a market index, such as the S&P/TSX Composite Index.
-These indices contain shares of certain companies, usually in a specific sector or industry.
-The fund then tracks the performance of these companies, rewarding you when the bulk of them hits green.
+These indices may contain shares representative of the broader market, or a specific sector or industry.
+The fund then tracks the performance of these companies, rewarding you when net returns (minus fees) are positive.

 With an index fund, you can buy a basket of investments for one price.
 You won’t have to worry about hand-picking these companies yourself.
 So long as you know what index you want to follow, you can buy a share, sit back, and let the fund’s manager do the work for you.

 Another type of fund is a mutual fund.
-While index fund managers track the performance of an index, mutual fund managers try to beat it.
-For this reason, many consider mutual funds to be a more active investing approach.
-Like index funds, you won’t have to hand-pick stocks: your fund manager will take care of that.
+A mutual fund may be passive or active.
+While passive fund managers track the performance of an index, active mutual fund managers try to beat it.
+Passive funds have historically done well in bear markets whereas active funds outperform in bull markets.
+Active investment managers charge higher fees, though, which can erode excess returns.
+Like index funds, you won’t have to hand-pick stocks: your mutual fund manager will take care of that.

 A dividend investing strategy focuses on buying stocks that pay out a regular cash dividend.
 These stocks are typically well-established companies with a long history of success.
 For that reason, many consider dividend investing to be a less risky investing strategy, as these company’s shares experience less volatility than, say, growth stocks.